 7 typical applications

 - What do you know about us?
 Why did you apply to us?
 Why are you the right person for the job offered?
-The counterpart is concerned with these application questions, the motives and seriousness of the application or the candidate.
+The counterpart is concerned with these application questions, the motives and seriousness of the Casting or the candidate.
 The answer should clarify the interest in the company and make clear that and why the applicant wants to work in the company.
 It is not about platitudes, such.
 For example, the company is big and successful, but it's about linking personal motivations with the company you're considering and the job you're writing.

 - How do you react to criticism?
 Of course, every HR manager would like to hear that the candidate is critical.
 But he should not let him be subdued.
 A possible answer to this question would be that criticism can be very instructive for further professional development, provided it is constructive and respected.
 If one feels himself not to be particularly critical, one does not exaggerate with this statement and admits to itself the space to work on its criticism.